 How often should you ride?

 The fitter your horse, the more you can train.
-Therefore you have to know what the fitness level is.
+Therefore you have to know what the fitness level of your horses is.
 The fitness level is determined based on your 'normal' amount of training.
-After 21 days of tracking all your training the app calculates the average intensity into a factor: your fitness level.
-The IPOS app uses a formula based on heart rate research to calculate the intensity of each training based on of the number of minutes that your horse spends per gait.
-Not every gait is equally intens so every gait waighs different into the overall intensity.
+After 21 days of tracking all your training, the app calculates the average training load into a factor: your fitness level.
+The IPOS app uses a formula based on heart rate research to calculate the load of each training based on of the number of minutes that your horse spends per gait.
+Not every gait is equally heavy so every gait waighs different into the overall load.

-So, now we know the fitness level (F) and the intensity (I) of the training, If you calculate the intensity relative to your horse's fitness level (the I/F ration) you know how intens this particular training was for your horse.
+So, now we know the Fitness Level (F) of your horse and the Load (L) of the training, we can now calculate the intensity of that training relative to your horse's fitness level (the L/F ration) you know how heavy this particular training was for your horse.
 You can use this information for example to estimate how many days of rest your horse needs.
-The higher the I/F ratio the more days your horse needs rest.
+The higher the L/F ratio the more days your horse needs rest.

 For example: If your horse has a fitness level of 50 (look at the screenshot above) and you want to improve your training: What are you go going to do?
 Train a little bit above the fitness level of your horse, around an intensity of 50/60.
 This is what we call progressive overloading.
-Progressive overloading means to gradually increase the intensity of your training.
+Progressive overloading means to gradually increase the weakly load in order to avoid injuries.

 For young horses is it better to build up training gradually and give them enough time to recover.
 They need this time to get mentally and physically used to the workload that is required of them.
-You can start with 3/4 times a week 10/15 minute training, increase the intensity of your training weekly with +/- 10 minutes.
+You can start with 3/4 times a week 10/15 minute training, increase the load of your trainings weekly with +/- 10% , but no more than 20%.

-Eventhough a young horse might have enough muscles, the tendons are not strong enough to handle a 60 min high intensity training.
+Eventhough a young horse might have enough muscles, the tendons are not strong enough to handle a 60 min intense training.
 The tendons of an older horses are stronger so they can maintain a longer workout.

 What should I train?

-This is why for example, it is good for a dressage horse to take a cross lesson every once in a while.
-Because in a cross training your horse uses his muscles in a different way.
+This is why for example, it is good for a dressage horse to take a cross country lesson every once in a while.
+Because in a cross training your horse uses different muscles.
 Because of this you don’t overload the muscle over and over again.
 Also a showjumper might do a light dressage training in his recovery days and vice versa.

-TIP: Want to bring even more variaty in your training, try riding on different surfaces!
+TIP: Want to bring even more variety in your training, try riding on different surfaces!
 This develops proprioception; the sensory input that helps your horse to stay balanced.

 In principle there are 2 different types of training, discipline specific training and recovery training.

 So, if you are riding 3 times a week, 40 minutes and you want to increase the frequency and the length of your training.
 You train first for two weeks four times instead of three times.
-After two weeks, you can also extend the length of your training with a few minutes (with a maximum of five).
+After two weeks, you can also extend the length of your training with a few minutes (+ 10 %).

 Did you find this blog interesting, but you don’t know how to make such a training program?
-The IPOS app gives you a training program!
-Sign up for the newsletter, this will tell you when the app is available in the Appstore!
+The IPOS app will help you !

 A good training program depends on: